Safeguarding our Children

 - All members of staff are expected to read and follow Safer Working Practice guidance

-- Karen Agambar, Jess Delicata and Andrew Beadnell have attended Level 3 training with Swindon's Local Safeguarding Children Board (LSCB)
+- Andrew Beadnell, Jess Delicata, Carolyn Jupp and Emma Mitchell have attended Level 3 training with Swindon's Local Safeguarding Children Board (LSCB)

 - Andrew Beadnell, specific members of the LGB and also the Senior Leadership Team, have attended Safer Recruitment training with Swindon's Local Safeguarding Children Board (LSCB).